 As a homeschool co-op, SMCA understands the various needs of families and the unavoidability of sick days.
 However, as SMCA only meets twice a week, SMCA does request that families try to schedule vacations so as to minimally disrupt their child(ren)’s attendance on center days.
 Parents will be responsible for making sure their child(ren) do not fall behind in lessons.

 Families have the option of paying the co-op fee in full at the beginning of the school year or paying in installments over 10 months (Aug-May).
 As SMCA takes into account the financial commitments of enrolled families at the beginning of the school year in planning for expenses over the course of the year, financial commitments are binding for the entire school year even if a family withdraws from SMCA.

 Yes, SMCA has a uniform requirement that ensures modest dress on center days.
-Uniform guidelines are available under our "Parent Resources" link, and uniforms are purchased through French Toast.
+Uniform guidelines are available under our "Parent Resources" link, and uniforms are purchased online through Direct School Uniforms.

 SMCA maintains a media policy on center days that prohibits all electronics and media devices, including cell phones.
 SMCA also discourages discussions regarding television programs, movies, internet sites, and video games from taking place during center days.
 SMCA further requests that students’ backpacks and lunchboxes do not have characters or symbols from television programs, movies, internet sites, video games, and music groups.